 These regulations represent an interim step in restoring Australian origin claims for complementary medicines.
 They will be followed by an ongoing solution requiring a change in the Australian Consumer Law and the creation of rules to acknowledge the proportion of Australian ingredients on a label if a product is claimed to be Australian under those new laws.
 The ongoing changes are not expected to be implemented until the second half of 2020.

-In short, well argued consumer views have been ignored!by
+In short, well-argued consumer views have been ignored as has the OBPR!by